 Royalties on sales of licensed products, sales-based milestone payments and sublicense fees based on the receipt of certain fees by licensees from any sublicensees are excluded from the transaction price for each license and recognized as revenue in the period that the related sales or sublicenses occur, provided that the associated license has been delivered to the licensee.
-To date the Company has not recognized any revenue from royalties on sales of licensed products, sales-based milestone payments or sublicense fees.
+To date the Company has not recognized any revenue from royalties on sales of licensed products, the achievement of sales-based milestones or sublicense fees.

 The Company receives payments from licensees based on the billing schedules established in each license agreement.
-Amounts recognized as revenue which have not yet been received from licensees are recorded as accounts receivable when the Company's rights to the consideration is conditional solely upon the passage of time.
-Amounts recognized as revenue which have not yet been received from licensees are recorded as contract assets when the Company's rights to the consideration is not unconditional.
+Amounts recognized as revenue which have not yet been received from licensees are recorded as accounts receivable when the Company's rights to the consideration are conditional solely upon the passage of time.
+Amounts recognized as revenue which have not yet been received from licensees are recorded as contract assets when the Company's rights to the consideration are not unconditional.
 Contract assets are recorded as other current assets on the consolidated balance sheets.
 If a licensee elects to terminate a license prior to the end of the license term, the licensed intellectual property is returned to the Company and any consideration recorded as accounts receivable or contract assets which is not contractually payable by the licensee is charged off as a reduction of license revenue in the period of the termination.
+Amounts received by the Company prior to the delivery of underlying performance obligations are deferred and recognized as revenue upon the satisfaction of the performance obligations by the Company.